idefix-code/idefix/doc/source/faq.rst

 Configuration with Cmake
 ------------------------

-How do I compile and link problem-specific source file with *Idefix*?
-  Use a custom ``CMakeLists.txt`` in your problem directory as described in :ref:`customSourceFiles`.

 Cmake fails with "CMake wants to use -std=c++1z which is not supported by NVCC" when configuring with Cuda This error happens when cmake detects an old version of gcc (<=7).
 These old version uses ``-std=c++1z`` to enable c++17, but this flag is not recognised by Cuda ``nvcc`` compiler.
 Use